jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

-### 7. How you manage your personal information
+**7. How you manage your personal information**

 JD Cloud takes your concern about your personal information very seriously and makes every effort to protect your rights of access, correction, deletion and withdrawal of consent to your personal information so that you can have full capability to protect your privacy and security.
 Your rights include:

 7.1.
 You can log in the JD Cloud website or client “Management Console” to search and manage (change, delete) the basic business information (basic information) and contact information submitted when using JD Cloud services.

 7.2.
 If you need to change your real-name verification information in the JD Cloud account, you shall contact JD Cloud by opening ticket or by phone to operate in accordance with JD Cloud's operation document; if you need to change the real-name verification information submitted via JD account, you shall change it on the website on which you register the original account.
+Five years

 7.3.
 Under the following circumstances, you can request us to delete the user information:

- 7.3.1.
+​     7.3.1.
 Where our handling of such user information violates laws and regulations;

- 7.3.2.
+​     7.3.2.
 Where we collect and use your user information without your explicit consent;

- 7.3.3.
+​     7.3.3.
 Where our handling of personal information seriously violates such agreements as reached with you.

 7.4 Change scope of authorized consent or withdraw your authorization